Best Practices for Sustainable Forest Management in Finland

 The Best Practices aim to demonstrate the ways and means how to manage and use forests in a sustainable way – taking into account all aspects of sustainability, economic, ecological and social – the latter including also cultural sustainability.
 Economic impacts, biodiversity impacts as well as impacts on landscape level are all described in the Best Practices.

-The Best Practices are freely available in Finnish and later also in Swedish on this website.
+The Best Practices are freely available in Finnish and in Swedish on this website.
 They are also made available through an interface (API) for organizations who wish to include parts of them in their own services.